A guide for buying a Diamond

 There is no such thing as a perfect diamond.
 Throughout the many years of its formation, the crystallisation of carbon is never absolute.
 Hence Inclusions and Blemishes refer to the internal characteristics of the diamond.
 “Inclusions” are an internal impurity that forms in a precise location where complete crystallisation of the diamond has not occurred.
 “Blemishes” are surface irregularities that include scratches which may have occurred during mining or cutting of the stone.

 Clarity characteristics have a significant impact on the value and quality of a diamond.
 In theory those stones with fewer inclusions are preferred and have higher values.
 However no two diamonds are the same and neither is their clarity.
 Therefore not all clarity factors affect the stone at the same rate.
 That depends on the nature, size, position and geometry of the flaws.
 For example, some inclusions are white clouds and so are much more difficult to see than black carbon marks/dots.
-Likewise diamonds whose flaws are positioned on the sides of the stone tend to have a higher value that those with flaws showing in centre.
+Likewise diamonds whose flaws are positioned on the sides of the stone tend to have a higher value than those with flaws showing in centre - naturally the latter will be easier to see with the naked eye, thus the stone will be less desirable.

 The Clarity scale that is prevalent internationally consists of 11 grades:-